Step 1: Run Something #

 Troubleshooting #

-• Define the fixture in tests/conftest.py — see the bench-bringup pattern above. litmus init --tier=bringup creates this scaffold for you.
-Later tutorial steps will lift the fixture definition into a station YAML, at which point the role fixture is auto-registered.
+"fixture 'dmm' not found" — the fixture lives in tests/conftest.py, which litmus init --tier=bringup creates.
+Later steps lift the fixture into a station YAML, where the role fixture is auto-registered.

 What You Learned #

-• How to run tests with pytest
+• Run measurement tests against mock instruments with pytest

 Continue #